gxercavins/image-api/README.md

 * Crop: input the start and stop point coordinates, (`x1, y1`) and (`x2, y2`), respectively.
 Click `GO` to proceed.
 Will be validated by the API.
 * Blend: input alpha (%) between 0 and 100, html validated.
 The image will be blend with the stock photo `blend.jpg`.
 The higher the alpha parameter, the more weight will be assigned to the stock photo (i.e. for alpha equals 0 the image will remain unchanged).
 Click `GO` to proceed.

+## License
+This API is provided under the MIT license.

+## Issues
+Report any issue to the GitHub issue tracker.